Product

 What can CAC and ACV tell us?

-Comparing your customer acquisition cost with your annual contract value lets you know how quickly you “make back” the cost of winning a new customer.
+Comparing your customer acquisition cost with your annual contract value will help you determine how quickly you “make back” the cost of winning a new customer.

 Imagine signing five new customers with an ACV of $5,000.
 However, the average CAC of these contracts is $8,000, making your CAC to ACV ratio 1.6.
 In other words, it takes close to two years (1.6 years, or over 19 months) to recover the cost of winning a new customer.